blabla1337/skf-flask/skf/markdown/knowledge_base/95-knowledge_base--Input_validation--.md

 validation class.
 You should enforce a lockout whenever a unreasonable number of violations are detected by your application in order to protect it from attackers.

-Also verify that structured data is strongly typed and validated against a defined schema including allowed characters, length and pattern (e.g. credit card numbers or telephone, or validating that two related fields are reasonable, such as validating suburbs and zip or post codes match).

-This also goes for whenever you are expecting just an integer or alphanumeric values etc.
-Every detection of input outside of the intended operation of the application should be logged and rejected by your application.

-Note: All this validation and rejection should always be performed on the server side.

-Recommended knowledge base items:

-- Positive validation method
-- Input rejection
-- Client side validation
-- Single input validation controls